-Americium-241 was detected in two samples, and all results were below the residential SAL.
+Americium-241 was detected in 2 samples, and all results were below the residential SAL.
 Cesium-137 and strontium-90 were not detected.
-Plutonium-238 was detected in one sample, and the result was below the residential SAL.
+Plutonium-238 was detected in 1 sample, and the result was below the residential SAL.
 Plutonium-239/240 was detected in 14 samples, and all results were below the residential SAL.
-Tritium was detected in five samples, and all results were below the residential SAL.
+Tritium was detected in 5 samples, and all results were below the residential SAL.
 Uranium-234 was detected in 12 samples, and all results were below the tuff BV and less than the residential SAL.
-Uranium-235/236 was detected in eight samples.
+Uranium-235/236 was detected in 8 samples.
 Two results were above the tuff BV, and all results were less than the residential SAL.
-Uranium-238 was detected in 12 samples, and all results were below the tuff BV, and all results were less than the residential SAL.
-Uranium-238 was detected in 12 samples, and all results were below the tuff BV, and all results were less than the residential SAL.
-Uranium-238 was detected in 12 samples, and all results were below the tuff BV, and all results were below the tuff BV and less than the residential SAL.
+Uranium-238 was detected in 12 samples, and all results were below the tuff BV and less than the residential SAL.